 The Return of Turnover Rent Leases: can market risk be shared between landlords and tenants?

 The landlord and tenant relationship is under immense pressure.
 They both face a rapidly changing economy and a cultural earthquake of how commercial property is utilised.
 The risk of vacant spaces and falling returns on investments is a concern to landlords.
 Many tenants are fighting to remain solvent.
 Can landlords and tenants form a partnership to share and mitigate these risks together?
-Helen Bunting discusses how turnover rent leases may save many businesses as well as their landlords.
+We discuss how turnover rent leases may save many businesses as well as their landlords.

 The retail sector is battling the rise of online shopping, high business rates and COVID and the hospitality sector has suffered badly as a result of the pandemic.
 Many high profile retail and restaurant properties remain vacant following waves of administrations.
 COVID has reduced the likelihood of many vacant properties being relet.